telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview.md

 ## Configuration Hints

-You can configure the report service in the application's           configuration file - either .config or .json for the different service implementations.
+You can configure the report service in the application's           configuration file - either.config or.json for the different service implementations.
 For more details, see           [restReportService Element]({%slug telerikreporting/using-reports-in-applications/export-and-configure/configure-the-report-engine/restreportservice-element%}).

 Furthermore, each of the steps listed above allows you additional configuration and customization, for example: